Why is this initiative important?

 This audit will also use information from the Victorian Health Experience Survey, a survey conducted continuously and reported quarterly to collect information from recent users of public health services on their patient experience, including specific questions about hospital inpatient food.

-Community members will also be able to share their expectations of food being served in public hospitals and public sector residential aged care services by completing a survey available on the Engage Victoria .
-The survey will be open from 15 October to 25 November 2019.
+Community members were able to share their expectations of food being served in public hospitals and public sector residential aged care services by completing a survey available on the Engage Victoria .
+The survey was opened from 15 October to 25 November 2019.

 Project reference group

-The audit will commence in October 2019 and conclude by late January 2020, with subsequent policy announcements anticipated mid-2020.
+The audit commenced in October 2019 and concluded February 2020, with subsequent policy announcements anticipated mid-2020.

 Health services and aged care facilities have received information about this project.